Fred Abel

-Fred Kenneth Abel (July 17, 1903 – August 2, 1980) was an American professional football blocking back who played one season with the Milwaukee Badgers of the National Football League (NFL).
-He played college football at Washington.
+Fred Kenneth Abel (July 17, 1903 – August 2, 1980) was an American professional football player who was a blocking back for one season with the Milwaukee Badgers of the National Football League (NFL).
+He played college football for the Washington Huskies.
 As quarterback for the Huskies in the 1924 Rose Bowl, Abel threw a game-tying touchdown that settled the final score at 14–14.

 Early life and college

 Fred Kenneth Abel was born on July 17, 1903, in Lincoln, Kansas.
 He attended Montesano High School in Montesano, Washington.

 Abel was a member of the Washington Huskies of the University of Washington from 1921 to 1923 and a two-year letterman from 1922 to 1923.
 As quarterback for the Huskies in the 1924 Rose Bowl, Abel threw a game-tying touchdown that settled the final score at 14–14.

 Professional career

 Abel signed with the Milwaukee Badgers of the National Football League in 1926.
 He played in three games, starting one, for the Badgers during the 1926 season before being released that year.